BenBeresfordJones/MGBC/README.md

 * [Clustered protein catalogues](https://doi.org/10.5281/zenodo.4300919) for gene-level analyses.

 * MMGC genomes!
-Our non-redundant and near-complete mouse MAGs, as well as our isolate genomes, are now accessible via this FTP URL:
+Our non-redundant and near-complete mouse MAGs, as well as our MCC isolate genomes, are now accessible via this FTP URL:
 <p align="center">
 http://ftp.ebi.ac.uk/pub/databases/metagenomics/genome_sets/mmgc/
 </p>

-Check out the Supplementary Tables in this repository for more information on our genomes.
+Check out the Supplementary Tables in the `supp` directory of this repository for more information on our genomes.